SebastianPareiss/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ### Purpose of project

 Generating software with the goal to extract EKG monitor data from a bicycle ergometer.
 The data should be analyzed and visualized on a display.
 This project should teach us how to work on bigger projects further down our studies.
-The goal of this project is to increase our programming skills and to give us ecperience working as a team.
+The goal of this project is to increase our programming skills and to give us experience working as a team.
 ### Scope of project

 The project consists of several different tasks.
 Starting with a planning phase, consisting of a a "Readme", a "discussion Summary", going into actually codeing and implementing of operations fit to display EKG-data.
 A rigorous documentary process is parallely done.